BEN VILLEGAS RANDLE (he/him) is the Artistic Associate at New Conservatory Theatre Center, San Francisco’s premier LGBTQIA theatre for over 40 years.

 Other premieres include the Bay Area Premiere of Stephen Karam’s Sons of the Prophet, West Coast premiere of The Submission by Jeff Talbott and Bay Area Premiere of The Chalk Boy by Joshua Conkel.

-Ben has worked at New York Stage and Film, CalShakes, Aurora Theatre, Latinx Playwrights Circle, National Queer Theater, Just Theater, Thrillpeddlers, Brava! and West Edge Opera.
+Ben has worked at New York Stage and Film, Berkeley Rep, NYU / Atlantic Acting Schoo, Lee Strasberg Institute of Film & Theatre/NYU, Aurora Theatre, Latinx Playwrights Circle, National Queer Theater, CalShakes, Just Theater, Thrillpeddlers, Brava! and West Edge Opera.
 He is a graduate of San Francisco State University and a member of Lincoln Center Theatre Directors Lab.

 view full resume as pdf